 Calabretta’s legacy begins with Nicola Calabretta, trained in the sartorial craft from Staletti a small town in Calabria, Italy.
 At the age of 20, he opened his own Sartoria in the town.

 In 1960 he moved to Switzerland, where he continued to work as a tailor, further perfecting his craft.
 In April 1965 he moved to Toronto where he worked as a Tailor at The House of Stone clothing company, bringing with him the Sartorial craft and technique from Italy.

-Today through its founder Nicola Calabretta and his son’s Tony and Dom, the company has quickly developed a reputation for their sartorial craftsmanship in producing some of Toronto’s best hand made custom suits.
-After 47 years in business, the company is still concentrated almost obsessively on quality, design, fabrication, and on old school methods of craftsmanship which still includes full canvas construction and hand finished details.
+Today through its founder Nicola Calabretta and his sons Tony and Dom, the company has quickly developed a reputation for their sartorial craftsmanship in producing some of Toronto’s best hand made custom suits.
+After over 50 years in business, the company is still concentrated almost obsessively on quality, design, fabrication, and old-school craftsmanship methods, which still include full-canvas construction and hand-finished details.

 Calabretta’s vision continues combining and preserving traditional techniques into innovative modern designs, allowing our customers to simply feel and experience the best.
 Very few brands and custom made pieces will exemplify the tradition, legacy and culmination of a special art form that is given to every Calabretta wearer.
 Each suit is a timeless work of art that can be, the one suit you always treasure.